verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `afterSaveVoucher` event
+### The `afterSaveVoucher` Event
-Plugins can get notified after a voucher has been saved
+The event that is triggered after a voucher has been saved

 ```php
 use craft\events\ModelEvent;